feathersjs/feathers/learn/mongodb.md

 ---
 layout: page
-title: MongoDB
+title: Persisting to MongoDB
 description: Learn how to connect to MongoDB
 hide: true
 ---

-## Persisting to MongoDB

 Our CRUD Todo functionality implemented in the service is very common and doesn't have to be re-done from scratch every time.
 In fact, this is almost exactly what is being provided already in the [feathers-memory](https://github.com/feathersjs/feathers-memory) module.

+## Setting up

 Luckily we don't have to stop at storing everything in-memory.
 For the popular NoSQL database [MongoDB](http://mongodb.org) , for example, there already is the [feathers-mongodb](https://github.com/feathersjs/feathers-mongodb) module and if you need more ORM-like functionality through [Mongoose](http://mongoosejs.com/) you can also use [feathers-mongoose](https://github.com/feathersjs/feathers-mongoose).

 > `npm install feathers-mongodb`

+## MongoDB + Feathers

 With a MongoDB instance running locally, we can replace our `todoService` in `app.js` with a MongoDB storage on the `feathers-demo` database and the `todos` collection like this: